Empty2k12/StupidSimplePUGParser/README.md

 All Options
 ```
 $options = array(
-    //Additional Indentation
+    //Additional Indentation (Default: 0, this is required internally for includes)
     "additionalIndent" => 2,

+    //Intendation of the PUG files (Usually 2 or 4, default: 2)
+    "filesIndentedBy" => 4,

-    //Variables: They are defined as #{title}
+    //Variables: They are defined as #{title} in the PUG code, they output !!{title} if not found
     "variables" => array(
         "title" => "Appentdecker"
     )